Gurpartap/urbanairship-to-pushwoosh/README.md

 $ make
 ```

-A dump of exported tokens will be available on
+A JSON formatted dump of exported tokens will be available in the `./dump` directory.

 #### Clean up dump